Gino Case

 faithful."

 Practically speaking, the CEI has made it known that Fr.
-Gino Burresi, founder
+Gino Burresi, founder the Servants of

-the Servants of the Immaculate Heart of Mary, must leave the ministry and
+the Immaculate Heart of Mary, must leave the ministry and retire to private life.

 Among the reasons for the action taken, the decree from the Congregation for